 Snapper are the most popular recreational fish in New Zealand.
-Learn about snapper, the status of the fishery, and how MPI is managing snapper populations for future generations.
+Learn about snapper, the status of the fishery, and how we're managing snapper populations for future generations.

 Māori name(s): tāmure, kouarea